 The sun is up, the weather is nice, summer is finally here and it’s the perfect time to gather the family in the backyard for some finger-licking BBQ ribs.
+Summertime is the perfect opportunity to fully enjoy the Barbecue Lifestyle to the best of your ability.
 Ribs are the proper lazy summer food loved by everyone.

 Here are 4 delicious ways to prepare BBQ ribs this summer!

 If you want to enhance your bbq skills to master level, here we have the right recipe from Texas’ master of the barbeque.
 Aaron Franklin shares his idea of combining several simple ingredients with his master hacks in one of his latest recipes named after him, of course.
 Here is the Franklin BBQ Ribs recipe.